Water isotope diffusion rates from the NorthGRIP ice core for the last 16,000 years - glaciological and paleoclimatic implications: The NorthGRIP diffusion length based temperature history

 \subsection{The high resolution \delOx NorthGRIP record}

 The NorthGRIP ice core was drilled at $75.10\;{}^{\circ}\mathrm{N}$, $42.32\; {}^{\circ} \mathrm{W}$ at an elevation of 2,917 m, to a depth of 3,085 m and extending back to 123,000 years \citep{NGRIPmembers2004}.
 A high resolution record of \delOx is available from this ice core with a resolution of $\Delta = 0.05$ m.
 Stable isotope \delOx analysis were performed at the stable isotope laboratory of the University of Copenhagen using a SIRA10 isotope ratio mass spectrometer with an adjacent $\mathrm{CO}_{2} - \mathrm{H}_2 \mathrm{O}$ isotopic equilibration system.
-The combined uncertainty of the system is 0.06 $\permil$.
-The high resolution \delOx record down to 1700 m is presented in Fig. \ref{Fig6}.
+The analytical uncertainty of the system is 0.06 $\permil$.
+This number refers to the analytical performance of the mass spectrometry system alone and does not necessarily describe the variance of the \delOx time series.
+The latter is largely affected by the accumulation patterns at the site as well as effects occurring after deposition of the snow \citep{Fisher1985} The high resolution \delOx record down to 1700 m is presented in Fig. \ref{Fig6}.